Mike Weber Anagama workshop

 The workshop site is located six miles inland of Lake Superior on 90 acres of pristine wilderness bordering the Chequamegon National Forest.
 The Anagama kiln is 24 feet long and was built in 1995 after Weber's many trips to Japan, where he worked with artists who fired in this traditional method.

-The workshop fee ($545) includes on-site camping (rental cottages are also available nearby), 200 lbs. clay, materials, wheel-throwing, hand-building, glazing, and firing.
+This includes: on-site camping (rental cottages are also available nearby), clay, materials, wheel-throwing, hand-building, glazes and glazing, and firing.

-If you are interested in learning more about the workshop, or would like to attend, please contact Mike Weber at weberml@uwec.edu or call 715-774-3707.
+TO ATTEND or if you are interested in learning more about the workshop, please contact weberml@uwec.edu or call 715-774-3707.

-Mike Weber has been wood-firing for over forty years at his studio in the forest of northern Wisconsin.
+Mike Weber has been wood-firing for over fifty years at his studio in the forest of northern Wisconsin.
 He has exhibited his work throughout the United States, in Europe and Japan.
-2012 will be the 25th summer he has conducted his wood-fire workshop.
+2025 will be the 39th summer he has conducted his wood-fire workshop.

 Weber retired from the University of Wisconsin-Eau Claire in 2004.